nostrgamer/Csharp_Nostr_Unity_SDK/Runtime/Scripts/Crypto/README_DEPENDENCIES.md

 ## BouncyCastle

 This project uses BouncyCastle for secp256k1 cryptography.
-You need to add the BouncyCastle DLL to your project:
+You need to add the BouncyCastle DLL to your project before using the crypto features:

-### Manual Installation
+### Manual Installation (Recommended)

 1. Download the BouncyCastle DLL from the official website: [https://www.bouncycastle.org/csharp/](https://www.bouncycastle.org/csharp/)
 2. Download "BouncyCastle.Crypto.dll" (not the signed version)